Suspiria

 It is all fairly plotless but makes a kind of sense in the end, sort of.
 But you don’t visit an all you can eat Chinese buffet if you want Scandinavian food, and you don’t watch Suspiria for its story.

-In part you watch it for that deliberately wonky line delivery of the actors and Argento’s unsettling way with an edit, the way he and his brilliant veteran editor Franco Fraticelli constantly crash-cut one moment into another, by, for example, entering a new scene mid-zoom.
-On top of that there are the superb production design (Giuseppe Bassan) and the gloriously florid, lush, super-abundant use of colour, particularly the colour red, which is already popping up like ripe berries at the edge of the opening sequences set in the airport.
+In part you watch it for that deliberately wonky line delivery of the actors and Argento’s unsettling way of putting scenes together.
+The way he and his brilliant veteran editor Franco Fraticelli constantly crash-cut one moment into another, by, for example, entering a new scene mid-zoom.
+On top of that there is the superb production design (Giuseppe Bassan) and the gloriously florid, lush, super-abundant use of colour, particularly the colour red, which is already popping up like ripe berries at the edge of the opening sequences set in the airport.
 By the time Suzy has arrived at the Institute – the exterior painted roof to basement in lurid crimson – the colour has taken over the entire film.

 Argento and his excellent DP Luciano Tovoli (relatively fresh from Antonioni’s The Passenger) shot the film in EastmanColor but had it printed in Technicolor, the better to pick up on colours at the red end of the spectrum.
 Argento also helped co-write the brilliant score, which after an opening tinkler in The Exorcist style by Philip Glass is dominated by the frenzied prog rock of Goblin, nightmarishly raucous.